Quick Overview

 They fall under two categories: permanent and temporary exclusions.
 Let’s explore them in more detail:

-What Are Permanent Health Insurance Exclusions?
+Permanent Exclusions In Health Insurance

 These conditions or treatments are never covered by any health insurance policy.
-Here’s a detailed list:

-Where Can You Find the Health Insurance Exclusions List?
-You can find the list in the policy wordings section, as well as in the IRDAI’s standard list for permanent exclusions.
-Think of it as the fine print that governs what you’re really buying, not just what’s advertised. |
+Note: You can find the list in the policy wordings section, as well as in the IRDAI’s standard list for permanent exclusions.
+Think of it as the fine print that governs what you’re really buying, not just what’s advertised.

-What Are Temporary Health Insurance Exclusions?
+Temporary Exclusions in Health Insurance

 These conditions or treatments are excluded from a health insurance policy only for a specific period.
 The list includes:

-Note: Exceptions may apply for complications like ectopic pregnancies which are generally covered under inpatient coverage itself.
+- Exceptions may apply for complications like ectopic pregnancies which are generally covered under inpatient coverage itself.

-Ditto’s Advice: Search for sections titled “Exclusions,” “Waiting Periods,” ""Standard General Terms and Clauses"" and “Conditions Not Covered” to spot exclusions in policy wordings and prospectus documents. |
+- Search for sections titled “Exclusions,” “Waiting Periods,” ""Standard General Terms and Clauses"" and “Conditions Not Covered” to spot exclusions in policy wordings and prospectus documents.

 How Can Health Insurance Riders Override Exclusions?